MysteryPancake/Rule-Book/README.md

 - All repository titles must have - dashed spacing.
 - All repositories intended for personal use must have an MIT license with MysteryPancake as the legal name.
 Otherwise, no license must be included.
 - All repository descriptions must not include a full stop.
-- Small pieces of code should be created in Fun.
+- Small pieces of code should be created in the Fun repository.

 ## Lua
 - Tabs must be used, no spaces.